-In other words, to understand the Incarnation we must look to Scripture and try to understand this great historical event from God's point of view.
-His thoughts are higher than ours, and we shall need to engage them in the confidence that God understands our need better than we.
-If we do, we may discover, as Boso did so many years ago, just how rich, beautiful, gracious, powerful, amazing, and eminently reasonable the Incarnation of Jesus truly is.
+To know Jesus and to understand the Incarnation, we must look to Scripture.
+There we may understand this great historical event as God does.
+God's thoughts and ways are higher than ours, and we must engage His thoughts in the confidence that He understands our need better than we do.
+By doing so we may discover, as Boso did so many years ago, just how rich, beautiful, gracious, powerful, amazing, and eminently reasonable it is to believe in Jesus, the God/Man, Who became incarnate for our salvation.